cullo7/Condescending_Jeffrey/README.md

 * urllib2
 * webbrowser
 * Pillow
+* random

 ###External Programs:
-* navigator.py - helpful python script that allows you to navigate an html page recieved back from a server after a request ..* Oftentimes an html pages retrieved from the requests module isn't exactly the same as the one seen ..* in the source in your browser.
+* navigator.py - helpful python script that allows you to navigate an html page recieved back from a server after a request
+  * oftentimes an html pages retrieved from the requests module isn't exactly the same as the one seen in the source in your browser.
 * find_city.cpp - c++ program that searches through a text file with cities of the world, then looks up their two letter country code
 * no_quotes.c - program I used to clean the text files I downloaded so I could parse them easier